 Kristen E. Courtney

-Kristen practices primarily in the area of civil litigation, including family law, personal injury, estate litigation, contract disputes, and other matters.
+Kristen practices primarily in the area of civil litigation, including family law, estate litigation, contract disputes, and other matters.

 In her extensive family law practice, she endeavours to help clients obtain fair results in the most cost-effective way possible, whether by negotiating and drafting separation agreements, or by advocating for clients in court when matters such as child custody, parenting time, child support, spousal support or property division cannot otherwise be settled fairly.
 Kristen has represented clients at the B.C.
 Supreme Court, B.C.
 Provincial Court, Ontario Provincial Court, Ontario Superior Court, and in various tribunals and mediations.
 She has also been published in legal journals, national newspapers and law blogs on environmental and natural resource law developments.